 A most beautiful element to this amazing process is that God is able to work all things without ever enslaving us to fate.
 The things that occur in our lives always leave room for us to shoulder our responsibilities and to make judgments and choices.
 Brethren, even though we do not play a great part in this, our responsibilities cannot be avoided.
 They are a reality, and we have to deal with them.

-I John 3:1 Behold, what manner of love the Father has bestowed upon us, that we should be called the sons of God: therefore the world knows us not, because it knew him not.
+I John 3:1 Behold, what manner of love the Father has bestowed on us, that we should be called children of God!
+Therefore the world does not know us not, because it did not know Him.

 Where did that love come from?
 That love comes from God.
 God is not in their thoughts.
 He is in our thoughts, and this gives us tremendous advantage concerning our responsibilities.